h45hi/linkedin-bot/README.md

 # linkedin-bot
-A selenium based LinkedIN bot which will search for given post and interact with them on behalf of user.
+A selenium based LinkedIN bot which will search for given post and download their resume.